fengalin/media-toc/README.md

     mingw-w64-x86_64-gst-plugins-good mingw-w64-x86_64-gst-plugins-bad \
     mingw-w64-x86_64-gst-plugins-ugly
 ```
+Note: opencv seems necessary to play a video.
 - Rustup: launch the [rustup installer](https://www.rustup.rs/).
 When asked for the default host triple, select `x86_64-pc-windows-gnu` (or
 `i686-pc-windows-gnu` for a 32bits system), then select `nightly`.